khrome/max.term/README.md

 - **AnnaK** : Mostly talks about Johnny.
 - **Headroom** : A venerable, but glitchy personality who used to be stuck in a TV, but is now stuck in a terminal.

+The above bots are made by me and I can vouch for them.
+You can also [search npm](max.term-*) for bots others have made.

 Bot Ideas
 -------------
 - **Eliza** : The oldest of the personalities